 Segmental Duplications

 Hybrid sample 76 had a partial duplication of chromosome X. It appears that a segment of chromosome X was duplicated and then attached to another chromosome; it is not a structural duplicate of the chromosome arm, as the segment does not include the centromere.
 It appears that the initial breakpoint is around 24,400, and the ending breakpoint is located at 378,020 (figures 2 and 3).
 The ending breakpoint is in close proximity to a known transposable element (within 200 bp of the YJLCdelta7 Ty1 LTR), which makes locating this mutation difficult.
 Chromosome X in yeast has a centromere that begins at 436,307; the duplication of the left arm does not include the centromere.
-The initial and final breakpoints are both located in intergenic sequences, so do not have a phenotypic effect aside from that of the duplicated genes.
+The initial and final breakpoints are both located in intergenic sequences, so likely do not have a phenotypic effect aside from that of the duplicated genes.
 Visual analysis of the genome identified two candidate chromosomes for part of chromosome X to be attached to: chromosome VI and chromosome XI.
 These chromosomes showed significant reductions in read count near the end of one of their chromosome arms.

 This sample is also trisomic for chromosome IX and chromosome XIV.
 It is possible that the duplication of half of chromosome X aids in the dual aneuploidy, by balancing protein stoichiometries for example.
 In order to investigate this, we looked at the individual gene expression profile of sample 76 to determine if there were any correlations between genes on these three chromosomes.